Concerns and controversies at the 2020 Summer Olympics: British sprinter doping and de-medaling

 British sprinter CJ Ujah won a silver medal for the 4x100 men's relay event.
 He was later provisionally suspended for an alleged doping violation after his doping test showed the presence of a prohibited substance S-23 and Enobosarm.
 On 14 September 2021 it was announced that his 'B' sample tested had also positive, confirming the initial test and "almost certainly" resulting in the relay team being disqualified and losing their medals.
 On 18 February 2022, having not appealed the findings of the test, the British relay team had their medals officially stripped.
 Ujah stated that he had "unknowingly consumed a contaminated substance".

+Nike Vaporfly shoes and accusations of unfair advantage

+In January 2020, World Athletics issued new guidelines for shoes to be used in the upcoming Olympics.
+The Nike Vaporfly shoe became the focus of claims that they were a form of technology doping and provided athletes an unfair advantage, but the shoes were not banned.

 Others

 Food waste

 Mass disposal of uneaten meals meant for staffs and volunteers, up to 130,000 lunch boxes, which accounted for 25% of total meals prepared, occurred between July 3 and August 3.
 It took about a month to reduce the waste.